-- Excavate for the leveling pad according to the lines and grades shown on the approved plans and excavate enough soil behind the wall for the geogrids material, if needed. - The trench for the leveling pad should be at least 12 inches wider than the block you are installing and 6 inches deeper than the height of the block.
+- Excavate for the leveling pad according to the lines and grades shown on the approved plans and excavate enough soil behind the wall for the geogrids material, if needed. - The trench for the leveling pad should be at least 12 inches wider than the block you are installing and 6 inches below the bottom of the block.
 See Diagram 1.